raspberrypi/rp2040-expander/README.md

-# pico-expander
+# rp2040-expander

-This repo contains a self-contained demonstration of the pico-expander system.
+This repo contains a self-contained demonstration of the rp2040-expander system.

 ## Introduction

-'pico-expander' is a minimal software environment which utilizes a Raspberry Pi RP2040 microcontroller as a port-expander peripheral for a host processor.
+'rp2040-expander' is a minimal software environment which utilizes a Raspberry Pi RP2040 microcontroller as a port-expander peripheral for a host processor.

 The RP2040 has no attached SPI Flash, may not execute any software and is unlikely to require a quartz crystal (subject to the intended use, please
 see: LINK whitepaper here).

-The pico-expander is controlled by the host using the RP2040's 'Serial Wire Debug' interface over which 'Debug Access Port' transactions are used to control the RP2040 internals.
+The rp2040-expander is controlled by the host using the RP2040's 'Serial Wire Debug' interface over which 'Debug Access Port' transactions are used to control the RP2040 internals.